Milofow/Milofow/Research/How to create a user story?.md

 <br>

 ## How to use user stories?
 User stories are mainly used with scrum.
-You can fill your project's backlog with user stories and underlying tasks, because the user stories shoul be not too broad to take onto in one sprint, they are perfect for the sprint backlog.
+You can fill your project's backlog with user stories and underlying tasks, because the user stories shouldn't be too broad to take onto in one sprint, they are perfect for the sprint backlog.

 <br>

 ## Why user stories?
 User stories create a very specific task that needs to be done and can be defined done if the acceptance criteria is met.
 Making it very easy to work off the functions in your product.
 Because it is based on a persona you don't loose the connection with this person, making you keep the end user in mind.
-The tasks are normally small making them easy to finish and oversee what needs to be done.
+The tasks are normally small which makes them easy to finish and oversee what needs to be done.
 So it's a perfect starting point for figuring out what to do and allow space for discussions.

 <br>